 8. Keep warm, go to bed for 1 hour.

 Vagi-steam is best done every two weeks when used for treating a fertility issue.
-For general fertile vitality (preventative maintenance), Vagi-steam baths are best done twice a year.
+For general fertile vitality (preventative maintenance), Vagi-steam baths are best done twice a year, and can be timed to be done bi-annually in conjunction with a fertility cleanse.
 Give your yoni some love, treat her to a Vagi-Steam!